FHA Chapter 13 Bankruptcy Mortgage in Alaska: Can You Qualify?

 Manual Underwriting if Discharge < 24 Months

-These three pillars make or break approvals for an FHA Chapter 13 bankruptcy mortgage in Alaska.
+These pillars make or break approvals for an FHA Chapter 13 bankruptcy mortgage in Alaska.
 If you can document them cleanly, you’re on track.

 What If You Had Late Payments During the Plan?